 Addressing alcohol-related concerns is essential for your patients’ well-being.
 It is especially important during the ongoing pandemic, with its corresponding rise in stress, depression, and alcohol use.
-To help you navigate these issues, we are offering a series of micro-webinars for primary care physicians.
-Register today for the next webinar on October 28th at 12:00 pm ET.

 Primary care physicians can deliver alcohol-related advice and recommendations for those who indicate unhealthy alcohol use and treatment for alcohol use disorders.
 Still, research by Altarum shows 85 percent of Michigan residents with alcohol use disorder have not received treatment yet.